AlanFoster/Spring-And-Hibernate-App/readme.md

 This application also makes use of a Jetty maven plugin in order to host the Webservice and Application;
 This will be the quickest way to get the application up and running - However, as a simple war is created during the mvn install process it's also very easy to deploy into different containers!

+This application is targeted to run under java 1.6

+This application is also targeted to run under modern browsers - Firefox/Chrome are best suited for this application

+Please also read the dependencies markdown file when developing too :)

 Hosting the Webservice
 ----------------------